-Chronic lymphocytic leukemia (CLL) — also called small lymphocytic leukemia — is the most common type of chronic leukemia in adults.
+Chronic lymphocytic leukemia (CLL) — also called small lymphocytic lymphoma — is the most common type of adult leukemia.
 It occurs when the bone marrow contains too many of the cells that will eventually turn into lymphocytes (specific types of white blood cells).
 This can happen because the body produces too many of the cells and/or because abnormal cells don’t die off when they should.

 Healthy lymphocytes are an important part of the immune system, producing the antibodies your body needs to protect you from infection.
 But the abnormal lymphocytes associated with CLL don’t produce those antibodies, so you may begin to get sick more often.

 They also begin to destroy red blood cells (which carry oxygen throughout the body) and platelets (which cause the blood to clot after an injury).
 That’s why you may feel fatigued, become anemic, or experience frequent bruising or bleeding.
 The abnormal cells begin to fill up the marrow, crowding out healthy blood cells.

 In most cases, CLL grows slowly and may not require treatment right away.
 Early in the disease, the leukemic cells can still do some of the work of normal white blood cells, so you may not have symptoms at first.
 Doctors often discover chronic leukemia during a routine checkup, before any symptoms develop.

 However, as the number of leukemia cells in the blood increases, you will begin to experience such symptoms as swollen lymph nodes or infections.
 When symptoms do appear, they are usually mild at first, but gradually they will get worse.

 CLL that grows quickly needs to be treated promptly.